ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

     }
 ```

 Note that this is exactly like the `paths` we added to the base `tsconfig.json` file in order to avoid relative routes in the imports.
 The change here is the addition of the `@capacitor/*` value.
+This change tells the build system that when it sees a statement like `import { Foo } from @capacitor/foo`, it should look in the `__mocks__/@capacitor` directory for `foo.ts` rather than under `node_modules`.
+Since it is in `tsconfig.spec.ts`, it will only do this when building for unit testing.

 Next, create a `__mocks__/@capacitor` folder in the project's root and add a `storage.ts` file with the following contents: